-First, a few relevant stats.
-In 2013 our Trans-Americas Journey road trip through the Americas explored Costa Rica, Panama, Colombia and Ecuador, driving 8,546 miles (13,753 kms) spending US$2,400 on fuel and crossing four overland borders to do it.
+First, a few relevant road trip stats: In 2013 the Trans-Americas Journey spent time exploring Costa Rica, Panama, Colombia and Ecuador through which we drove 8,546 miles (13,753 km) spending US$2,400 on fuel, and crossing four overland borders.

 For the seventh year in a row we were on the road full time and nearly every night of the year was spent in a hotel of some sort.
 Here, in no particular order, are our picks for…

 Best shower: B.O.G.
-Hotel is one of the few fine boutique hotels in Bogota, Colombia.
+Hotel is one of the few fine boutique hotels in Bogotá, Colombia.
 There are many boutique-y touches including a polished design inspired by the city’s amazing Gold Museum.
 Our favorite touch?
-The shower (pictured below).
-This thing had three adjustable shower heads, gold tiles, fabulous Calima amenities made just for the hotel, plenty of pressure and heat and a glassed-in design that turned the thing into your own private sauna.
+The shower.
+This thing had three adjustable shower heads, gold tiles, fabulous Calima amenities made just for the hotel, plenty of pressure and heat, and a glassed-in design that turned the thing into your own private sauna.
 The only thing missing was a seat or bench.
 Then again, we’d probably still be in that shower had there been a place to sit down…

 Best eco hotel: One of the very last hotels we stayed at in Costa Rica ended up being the greenest.
 Selva Bananito Eco Lodge & Preserve scored points right from the start when the dedicated owner pointed out a rarely seen potoo bird just off the deck of our bungalow.
 Toss in some of the most serious eco and sustainable practices in all of Costa Rica, the absolute best adventure horse back riding trip in Central America (check it out on our list of Best Adventures and Activities of 2013) and you’ve got a great stay that’s doing great good.